PeterChangHY/sensor_calibration_benchmark/README.md

  *please make sure the key is properly naming, everyone agrees its meaning before really adding it and add description in [key_description](./doc/key_description.md)

  **Value**: three types of value
- 1. a scalar, using a float number
+ 1. a scalar, using a single float number

- 2. a boolean, we use 1.0 as true, 0.0 as false
+ 2. a boolean, we use 'True' or 'False'(case insensitive)

- 3. a sqaure matrix(row major), we use a *Space Separate Values*, ex. value = '0.01 0.02 0.03 0.04' will represent
+ 3. a matrix(row major), we use a *comma Separate Values*, first two value are number of row and number of col. ex. value = '2, 2, 0.01, 0.02, 0.03, 0.04' will represent
       | 2 by 2 Matrix ||
       |--|:-:|
       | 0.01| 0.02|